TryoSag/chronicle-next/rdocs.md

 # Ideas or not

 - index on chronicle tags to change the order in case you need to create a tag and add in middle of the past tags
-- component to notify the user
+- X component to notify the user (add toastify for feedback)
-- make more stronger the regex
+- X make more stronger the regex (add new email regex)
-- separate constant out of the components
+- X separate constant out of the components (add constants folder)

 # Path